Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

   - `R01` is correct and also equivalent to `R1`
   - `RA` is incorrect
 - **All** `DAT`, `PORT Address`, `MEM Address` values are passed, parsed and taken as `8-bit hexadecimals`.
+- `jmp` statements can have both labels and direct hexadecimal values, though the use of labels is encouraged.

 ## Error Codes